scanner-research/scanner/docs/quickstart.rst

    ---------------------------------------------------
    0  | table_name | 360    | index, frame | true

-Scanner can also read videos without copying them using the `inplace` flag.
+By default, ingest copies the video data into the Scanner database (located at :code:`~/.scanner/db` by default).
+However, Scanner can also read videos without copying them using the :code:`inplace` flag.

 .. code-block:: python